alphagov/govuk-prototype-kit/docs/making-pages.md

 ## Mustache

-All templates used in the prototyping application (app) should be written in the Mustache language.
+All templates used in the prototype kit should be written in the Mustache language.
 Its specification is listed on [this page](http://mustache.github.io/mustache.5.html).

 ### A quick example (from the specification):